 On September 1st, Steven Andrews reported about the failure of the “free adoption” weekend the shelter promoted.
 During free adoptions, people drive to adopt dogs, and often, volunteers and animal rescuers find those same dogs posted on Craigslist the very next day for sale for $50 as hog hunters.
 Far from being adopted to loving homes, the dogs are being given to those who want to make a quick profit and don’t care about the dogs at all.

-In spite of problems like these, Director Trebatoski refuses to do what most responsible shelters do — make adopters fill out an application.
+In spite of problems like these, at this point Director Trebatoski refuses to do what most responsible shelters do — make adopters fill out an application.
 It seems like such a simple step — to have prospective adopters fill out an application which is reviewed before being allowed to adopt a dog.
 Make sure that it includes a statement that the dog is being adopted for the adopter, and not for resale or rehoming.
-But in spite of years of volunteers begging for such an application, the shelter continues to allow anyone to walk out with a dog or two or three.
+But in spite of years of volunteers begging for such an application, the shelter continues to allow almost anyone to walk out with a dog or two or three.
 In fact, the shelter encourages people to adopt dogs and then “rehome” them.

 While reputable shelters and rescues strive to ensure that if an adopted animal is not wanted, it’s returned so that another suitable home can be found, this shelter does the opposite.
 They seem to encourage anyone to adopt a dog for any reason, even if the dog’s life will be in danger.
 Those who make the policies, Trebatoski and those who allow him to remain in charge, don’t seem to care about anything except the live release numbers.
 And Tom, that dog who might have been killed the very night he was adopted?
 He is on the shelter’s books as a live release.
 And that’s what counts, folks.